Turf can be laid at any time of year but grass seed is a little fussier. Advice from the UK’s best-known turf grower on when to sow grass seed.

 - As a rule of thumb, Spring and Autumn’s sowings give best germination rates

 - Autumn sown seed should form a lovely lawn by the next spring

-- Weed control is slightly easier in autumn sown seed
+- Weed control is slightly easier in autumn-sown seed

 When to sow a new lawn from grass seed

 Plan to sow your seed when you can work with Mother Nature not against her.
 Grass seed needs warm moist soil.
-Logically, for most of the UK that happens naturally in either spring or autumn.
+Logically, for most of the UK that happen naturally in either spring or autumn.

-These are also the times of year when it is easiest to work with the soil to create a lovely fine seed bed.
+These are also the times of the year when it is easiest to work with the soil to create a lovely fine seed bed.
 Digging in winter?
 Expect a sore back and a muddy mess.
 Digging in summer, prepare for dust and dehydration.

 Between late February and mid-April and again from early September to mid-November, you’ll generally find that the soil is a good temperature and reasonably workable.
 We’re also getting plenty of daylight – which is important for healthy grass development.